I have cookie tracking down this little soundbite blurb.

 We're calling today to ask about gay marriage.

-Do you uh believe it's proper and fair and even okay to discriminate against uh homosexuals who want to get married or you think it no, no, no, no!
+Do you believe it's proper and fair and even okay to discriminate against homosexuals who want to get married?

-You have at least public opinion polls, gay marriage overwhelmingly popular, but yet it can't get close to winning an election.
+You have all these public opinion polls, gay marriage overwhelmingly popular, but yet it can't get close to winning an election.

 You know what this is?

-Obama's gonna get there, and all these people can see him speak, and they're gonna applaud him, Mr. President.
+Obama's going to get there, and all these people are going to see him speak, and they're going to applaud him, Mr. President.

 Guts.